-Home Town Stories is a platform to help me make and show new documentary photo stories of my encounters with the people, culture and landscape of my home town of Newbury, England.
+Home Town Stories is a platform to help me make and show new documentary photographs of my encounters with the people, culture and landscape of my home town and country.

 I’m interested in re-discovering for myself the quiet and considered joy that can be found within the simple ordinariness of the every day and then delight in the photographic potential that is all too often hidden within, yet seldom seen.

-I have decided to change the way I work to something much more simple and less complicated.
 As much as I love and adore the delights of photographic kit, it is only a tool to help me capture the images I see in my head and heart and must not become the prime point of interest.
-I have stripped my kit down to only what is essential, one Leica M10 digital camera, a couple of lenses, notebook and a good pair of shoes.
+I have stripped my kit down to only what is essential will focus my attention on the subject and image rather than the means of production.

 I sincerely hope you enjoy my work and if you have any comments or would like to get in touch regarding a possible story, please click below and leave me a message.